220425-Reston-NET/Training-Code/Wk2-C#/Notes/Readme.md

 * Certain exceptions are more specific than other exceptions
 * General rule is the most specific exception should be the very first catch block and the least specific exception is at the very last catch block
     * Why?
 Well if you made the least specific the first catch block then it will always run if any exception is thrown making your other catch blocks useless

+# What are static methods?
+* static non-access modifier changes the class member to make it belong to the class itself
+* So far to access any class member we always make a object out of it since by default, the class members belong to an object
+* Adding static keyword after the public (or some access modifier) will make make it so we can use that class member without creating an object out of it
+* Ex: Console class is a static class we have been using to write things on the terminal
+    * If you check on all demos, we never made a Console object at all to start using its methods